howech/cli-core/readme.md

 ### `option(name)`

 Accepts a string `name` and returns that option/flags value or `null` if it was not in sequence.

+### `prompt(label, cb)`

+Start an interactive prompt.
+It accepts `label` and `cb`.
+The majority of the code for this feature was take from [prompt-sync](https://github.com/0x00A/prompt-sync) with the history module included.

++ `label` The prompt text.
+If none is provided, will default to `~/cwd` + current git branch and commit status (x or nothing)
++ `cb` Will be called on exit and will provide an error as the first argument if any, and the input form the user as the second argument

+if `exit` is written, the prompt will exit without firing the cb

 ### `setHelpText(text)`